phetsims/phet-info/postmortem_process.md

 - HTML5 Sim Design Elements
 https://docs.google.com/document/d/1SWgrtr1ZUrylYspOP57wo1SVVlYn8mjQNNR-XdmMa6Y/edit#heading=h.efdoz189j1ov

+ - [ ]  **7.
+Sim checklist**
-Review the "Sim completing checklist" here: https://phet.unfuddle.com/a#/projects/9404/notebooks/17977/pages/105244/latest
+Review the "Sim checklist" (under development).
+Will be a "living" issue for each sim reposiory

-    Create a postmortem report, capturing all of the above.
-Modify any other documents (design, implementation, etc.) to reflect decisions made.
+ - [ ]  **8.
+Action items**
+- Note important items in the postmortem github issue, and create issues for any tasks the require action (such as updating documents, leftover "todo's", etc.

+ - [ ]  **9.
+Take home messages**
-    From the top 5 successes/improvements, decide what are the "take home messages" that would be useful to note in the future, and add these to the "Postmortem Take Home Messages" notebook: https://phet.unfuddle.com/a#/projects/9404/notebooks/17977/pages/105330/latest
+From the top 5 successes/improvements, decide what are the "take home messages" that would be useful to note in the future, and add these to...(place to add TBD...perhaps a in this phet-info repository?

-    Create Unfuddle tickets for action items.